Pywells in Leicestershire

 Where joy eternal reign

-There are three other Pywell graves there - William and Beatrice (no other inscription
+There are three other Pywell graves there -

 In Memory of Matthew Thomas, son of William and Sarah Pywell